Veeva Announces Vault CRM Campaign Manager

 "Veeva Vault CRM Campaign Manager is another step toward bringing sales and marketing together for customer centricity," said Arno Sosna, general manager of CRM products at Veeva.
 "The simplicity of Vault CRM Campaign Manager finally makes compliant email marketing and campaign management accessible to life sciences companies of all sizes."

 Veeva Vault CRM Campaign Manager will be available in late 2024.
-Companies can learn more about Vault CRM Campaign Manager at veeva.com/eu/CampaignManager.
+Companies can see demos and learn more about Vault CRM Campaign Manager at Veeva Commercial Summit in Boston, May 7-8, or at veeva.com/CampaignManager.

 About Veeva Systems